6 Creative ideas for a high impact Twitter campaign

-While it’s essential to have a long term twitter strategy in place, a well-crafted twitter campaign can often inject new life into your online presence, boost your fan size and bring brand engagement to a whole new level.
+While it’s essential to have a long term twitter strategy in place, a well-crafted Twitter campaign can inject new life into your online presence, boost your following and elevate brand engagement.
 Here are 6 great Twitter campaign strategies which we have selected based on the following commonalities:

 - Fairly inexpensive to run